jprjr/icecast-hls/README.md

 a [wiki](https://github.com/jprjr/icecast-hls/wiki/Documentation).
 It includes details on every plugin and its options, as well as tips on how to produce chained Ogg streams with FLAC audio.

+Release tarballs will include an offline copy of the wiki in the `docs` folder.
+There will be a pre-generated, standalone HTML file, as well as the original wiki content in Markdown format.

 ## License